Wcubed/asset_explorer/readme.md

 - Make it clear that removing a pack, will not actually remove the "asset_pack.json" and therefore it's settings will be remembered.
 - Sort asset packs by name.
-- Allow re-naming asset packs.
-This does not re-name the directory, merely save the new name in the asset_pack.json.
 - Re-Scan known asset packs on startup?
 And add a re-scan button.
     - Do something smart when old assets cannot be found.
 - Automatically discover alternate versions of an image (transparent / psd file etc.)